praekeltfoundation/diamondash/README.md

 To run client-side tests:

 `
-./utils/grunt test
+grunt test
 `

 For client-side development, a build step is required.
 To watch and build on changes:

 `
-./utils/grunt watch
+grunt watch
 `

 Alternatively, building can be done manually with:

 `
-./utils/grunt
+grunt build
 `